ipfs/community/CONTRIBUTING_GO.md

 - Clone `https://github.com/ipfs/go-ipfs`.
 - You are now free to make changes to the codebase as you please.
 - You can build the binary by running `go build ./cmd/ipfs` from the go-ipfs directory.
-  - NOTE: when making changes remember to restart your daemon to ensure its running your new code.
+  - NOTE: when making changes remember to restart your daemon to ensure it's running your new code.

 ### Branch Names